k4kfh/ZephyrCab/README.md

 ## Installation

 ### Prerequisites
-- You need to understand basic JavaScript/JSON syntax
+- Understand very basic JSON/JavaScript syntax
-- You need a simple web server. lighttpd, nginx, Apache, or JMRI's built in web server should all work fine.
+- A simple web server. lighttpd, nginx, Apache, or JMRI's built in web server should all work fine.
+- A layout connected to JMRI with the JMRI JSON WebSockets service enabled

 The simplest way to install locoThrottle.js is to download the ZIP from this page and extract it onto a web server of your choice.
 There is no server-side code, so you do not need a sophisticated web server to run it.
 Once you have extracted it to a directory of your choice, see the setup procedure below.